xuanjiao/Gateway_Raspberry_Pi/README.md

 A gateway that communicate with light sensor modules via BLE, collect light value and calculate the probability of light on.

+This project belongs to my old master thesis.
+It was not finished because during lockdown I was not able to go to the lab.
+Therefore I have started a new master thesis: [robot scheduling](https://github.com/xuanjiao/Robots_task_scheduling)

 # Requirements

 [MySQL server](https://dev.mysql.com/downloads/mysql/)